Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Shibata, Shoma (A revenant who still remains happy and carefree).md

 Author: Midnight Kitsune

-Compatable game version: V0.69

 First appearance: 1/12/2020

 Created in version: V0.47

+### Additional information

+Shoma is a revenant who can't remember how he died or what unfinished business he was meant to take care of.
+Despite his situation, he remains optimistic and is able to be happy and carefree.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Shibata%2C%20Shoma%20(A%20revenant%20who%20still%20remains%20happy%20and%20carefree)%20-%20Midnight%20Kitsune%2C%20V0.69.student">Shibata, Shoma (A revenant who still remains happy and carefree) - Midnight Kitsune, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Shibata%2C%20Shoma%20(A%20revenant%20who%20still%20remains%20happy%20and%20carefree)%20-%20Midnight%20Kitsune.student">Shibata, Shoma (A revenant who still remains happy and carefree) - Midnight Kitsune.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---